PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 | <button>:set nonumber</button>     | to remove line numbers    |

-**Save the document.** Check to see what mode you are currently in. **While in command mode**, try moving around the file `spider.txt` and familarizing yourself with some of these shortcuts!
+**Save the document.** Check to see what mode you are currently in. **While in command mode**, try moving around the file `spider.txt` and familiarizing yourself with some of these shortcuts!

 **Navigating around the file**